OpenEvalProject/evals/manuscripts/elife-86507/v1/manuscript.md

 ![Figure 6.](https://cdn.elifesciences.org/articles/86507/elife-86507-fig6-v1.jpg)

-**Figure 6.:** id1 during retina regeneration.(A) Confocal images of fluorescent in situ hybridization for id1 (grey) and immunohistochemistry detecting Zrf1-positive MG fibers (magenta) and the proliferation marker PCNA (green) on retinal sections of uninjured control animals and at 44 hours post lesion (hpl), 4 and 6 days post lesion (dpl).
+**Figure 6.:** (A) Confocal images of fluorescent in situ hybridization for id1 (grey) and immunohistochemistry detecting Zrf1-positive MG fibers (magenta) and the proliferation marker PCNA (green) on retinal sections of uninjured control animals and at 44 hours post lesion (hpl), 4 and 6 days post lesion (dpl).
 The position of the outer nuclear layer (ONL), inner nuclear layer (INL) and ganglion cell layer (GCL) is indicated in the uninjured sample.
 N=3 fish per time point and uninjured controls.
 Scale bar: 30 µm.
 (B) Magnification of the areas indicated by the squares 1 and 2 in panel A. Scale bar: 10 µm.

-## scRNAseq identifies two neurogenic progenitor populations in the light-lesioned retina
+### scRNAseq identifies two neurogenic progenitor populations in the light-lesioned retina

 The before-mentioned DEG-analysis between cluster 5 (hybrid cells) and cluster 6 (neighbouring, downstream RPCs) also revealed that the latter upregulated insm1a (Figure 3—figure supplement 1D and Supplementary file 6), which has been described to promote cell cycle exit of RPCs in the injured fish retina at 4 dpl (Ramachandran et al., 2012).
 In addition, our DEG analysis showed upregulation of atoh7 and onecut2 in cluster 6 (Figure 3—figure supplement 1D and Supplementary file 6).
 We found that the highly redundant gene onecut1 was also expressed in cluster 6, albeit this was not found in the DEG analysis.
 As expected, the UMAP expression profile of insm1a confirmed high read counts in cluster 6 but also in clusters 7, 8, and 10 (Figure 7A).
 The UMAP expression profile of atoh7 also confirmed expression in cluster 6, as well as in clusters 7 and 10 (Figure 7A).
 Moreover, the UMAP expression profile of onecut1 and onecut2 confirmed that both genes were expressed in clusters 6 and 7 and in addition in cluster 9 (Figure 7A).
 Cluster 7 expressed additional neurogenic marker genes like tubb5 and sox11b (Baraban et al., 2013; Lange et al., 2020; Mu et al., 2017; Figure 3—figure supplement 1D and Supplementary file 1).
 Finally, the cell cycle status and the UMAP expression of mki67, a mitotic marker, showed read counts in cluster 6, but not in cluster 7 (Figure 7A).
 Hence, we concluded that cluster 6 and cluster 7 represented neurogenic progenitors, and were named progenitors 2 and progenitors 3, respectively.
 To validate atoh7, onecut1 and onecut2 expression in the regenerating retina, we employed again in situ hybridization.
 In agreement with our scRNAseq data, atoh7 signal was absent in the uninjured and 44 hpl retina, but became detectable in the inner and outer nuclear layers at 4 and 6 dpl (Figure 7B).
 Similarly, onecut1 and onecut2 were prominently expressed in the inner and outer nuclear layer at 4 and 6 dpl, in addition to their homeostatic expression in the presumptive horizontal cell layer in the uninjured and 44 hpl retina (Figure 7B, black arrowheads).
 In summary, scRNAseq showed heterogeneity of neurogenic progenitors, which upregulate known markers of retinogenesis in the regenerating retina.